joelb-git/lqt/README.md

 >         --tabular              print tabular output (requires --fields with no
 >                                multivalued fields)

-`lqt` is currently targets Java 1.7 and Lucene 4.3.0.
+`lqt` currently targets Java 1.7 and Lucene 4.5.0, although I've used it successfully against indexes built with Lucene 4.3.0.

 Building
 --------